x

 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

 Xfinity is a division of Comcast, and it provides consumer services in the telecommunication industry to various customers.
-Mainly, Xfinity’s focus is on giving people access to internet, phone service, cable TV, and various wireless options that consumers might want.
+Mainly, Xfinity focuses on giving people access to the internet, phone service, cable TV, and various wireless options that consumers might want.

-Because they deal with these kinds of things, they use routers and modems as a way to bring the signals into homes or businesses that might choose to partner with Xfinity.
+Because they deal with these kinds of things, they use routers and modems to bring the signals into homes or businesses that might choose to partner with Xfinity.

-We can also talk about moving the router, and if there might be ideal placements for routers in order to get the clearest signal possible.
+We can also talk about moving the router and if there might be ideal placements for routers to get the clearest signal possible.

 Depositphotos_389316096_S Wireless router and a young person using mobile phone